MotoGP 2012: Ask the pundits

 Casey Stoner begins the defence of his MotoGP title in Qatar next weekend, with the Australian favourite to win his third championship on his Repsol Honda.

 The 26-year-old was in a class of his own last season, winning 10 of the 17 races on his way to 350 points and the crown.

 But, with the bikes increasing in size to 1,000cc this season, will it be all change?

-British rider Cal Crutchlow has been in fine form during winter testing; is this the year when we finally see a Brit on the MotoGP podium?
+British rider Cal Crutchlow has been in is this the year when we finally see a Brit on the MotoGP podium?

 BBC Sport asked commentator Steve Parrish, pit-lane reporter Azi Farni and presenter Matt Roberts to give us their views on the new campaign.

 Who will win the title, and why?

 Matt Roberts, BBC MotoGP presenter: "Casey Stoner has the experience, the machinery, the mental strength and, as a rider, the edge over Jorge Lorenzo and Dani Pedrosa.